Chapter 8· Turning Signs (Contents) References blog

 Dialog and diagram

 A scientific consensus can only be realized by a community of inquirers willing to learn from experience.
 Learning is always a change of habit.
 In science, this means adoption, modification or rejection of a theoretical model.
+But science is just a formalization of common-sense reasoning.

 The function of a theory is to explain in general terms how facts are related to each other.
 Facts are themselves real relations among percepts.
 A theory has to be more general than a fact, since a theory would not be very useful if it didn't account for a whole range of observations expressible as facts.
 Theories are ideas representing logical relationships which are not themselves visible, not accessible to sense experience, but the relations among facts which are involved in them can be visually represented in diagrams.
 A diagram is ‘a figure for ascertaining or exhibiting certain relations between objects under discussion by means of analogous relations between the parts of the figure’ (CD).
 The dialog which constitutes a scientific inquiry will often makes use of a diagram to represent the theory under development and guide the process of testing it experimentally – just as a voyage of exploration might use a map, and use observations made along the way to make a more accurate map.
 Mathematicians usually make discoveries by experimenting with diagrams of one kind or another.
 According to Peirce, ‘all reasoning depends directly or indirectly upon diagrams’ (NEM4, 314).